plexguide/Sonarr-Hunter/README.md

-# Sonarr Hunter - Forces Sonarr to Check for Missing Shows
+# Sonarr Hunter
+Force Sonarr to Check for Missing Shows

 <h2 align="center">Want to Help?
 Click the Star in the Upper-Right Corner! ⭐</h2>